-2.2 Results Collection from Other Peers
+Results Collection from Other Peers

 In this subsection we discuss issues of tuple collection for the virtual and hybrid relations.
-First, we formally introduce workflows of web service operations.
+First, we formally introduce workflows of Web service operations.
 Next we discuss how the mapping of the workflow's result to a peer's relation is performed and finally, we formalize issues of result materialization.

+Workflow wf^{u.R}(u_i)

-Workflow $w_i^{p_i,R}(u_i)$.
-Assume a peer u that poses a query and invokes web service operations from a set of peers u_1, u_2, \ldots, u_z in order to collect their tuples.
-In principle, it is quite possible that the requested information from a certain peer can only be obtained after the invocation of a workflow of web service operations (rather than a single operation).
+Assume a peer u that poses a query and invokes Web service operations from a set of peers u_1, u_2, \ldots, u_2 in order to collect their tuples.
+In principle, it is quite possible that the requested information from a certain peer can only be obtained after the invocation of a workflow of Web service operations (rather than a single operation).
 For example, assume that a peer using the European metric system collects the velocities of other peers of class CAR, and a certain class of cars returns miles instead of kilometers.
 The conversion can be performed through a simple BPEL workflow.
-We denote each of these workflows as $w_i^{p_i,R}(u_i)$, with $1 \le i \le z$.
-Each such workflow w is an acyclic directed graph $G_w(V_w, E_w)$, with operations being modeled as nodes and edges being the representatives of control passing.
+We denote each of these workflows as wf^u. $R(u_i)$, with $1 \le i \le z$.
+Each such workflow w is an acyclic directed graph $G{(V{,,},E{,,})}$, with operations being modeled as nodes and edges being the representatives of control passing.
 Edges are tagged with the conditions under which they are fired at runtime.
-Each workflow has also a flat relational schema, comprising a set of attributes that result from the possible un-nesting of the XML elements of the final message delivered by the workflow.
+Each workflow has also a flat relational schema that includes a set of attributes that result from the possible un-nesting of the XML elements of the final message delivered by the workflow.
 Finally, the workflow has an extension, dynamically created at runtime, that instantiates the aforementioned schema.